houpjs/houp/README.md

 registerStore(useProduct);
 ```

-## Then use in your components, you're all done!
+## Now, use it in your components, and you're all set!

 Since it's a React Hook, you can use it in any component, and the component will re-render when the state changes.